globalise-huygens/tanap.docs.globalise.huygens.knaw.nl/docs/mission/mission_researchthemes.md

 Please note that this document is not a final statement but a plan for developing themes, reference data, and queries over time based on project demands, infrastructure, and user interaction.
 We welcome any input, advice, and questions to improve our work.

-[^1]: The ‘General Letters’ We have since widened the scope of our project to include a significantly larger corpus - the Overgekomen Brieven en Papieren (the letters received from the VOC in the Dutch Republic) of which the General Letters are a small part.
+[^1]: The ‘General Letters’ are summarising reports within the *Overgekomen Brieven en Papieren* (OBP) archival document series.
+Early in the project, we have widened the scope to include the full OBP series.
 We think this better fit the aims of the project, as also described in this statement.